 Life is crazy, busy, hectic and oftentimes we end up rushing from one task to another, trying to extinguish yet another burning problem so we could continue on to the next one.

-With all of those demands tossing you around almost all day long, which cause you a tremendous amount of stress along the way, it’s no wonder why the society has become obsessed with meditation, yoga, or self-care (or better to say, their lack of).
+With all of those demands tossing you around almost all day long, which cause you a tremendous amount of stress along the way, it’s no wonder why society has become obsessed with meditation, yoga, and self-care (or better to say, their lack of).